Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Acknowledgments

-We would like to express our sincere gratitude to the colleagues of the research unit ``Documents on the History of Religion and Law of Pre-modern Nepal'' at the Heidelberg Academy of Sciences and Humanities for their assistance and for providing additional ground truth data.
+We would like to express our sincere gratitude to the colleagues in the research unit ``Documents on the History of Religion and Law of Pre-modern Nepal'' at the Heidelberg Academy of Sciences and Humanities for their assistance and for providing additional ground-truth data.
 We also thank Jan Kamlah of the University Library Mannheim for his constant support throughout this project.
 Finally, Esteban Garces Arias wishes to thank the Munich Center for Machine Learning (MCML) for their ongoing support.

 \begingroup

 \endgroup